-In Boys, we meet Markus; his first few weeks in a youth detention centre full of quiet remorse and uncertainty.
-However, on meeting Tobbe, Markus finds someone who may be able to see past his crime as he swims in a sea of inner turmoil.
-However, will this last, as the full details of Markus’ crime float to the surface?
-Boys bravely tackles issues many will find uncomfortable, in turn, asking searching questions about the nature of rehabilitation, power and guilt.
+In Boys, we meet Markus during his first few weeks in a youth detention centre as he battles feelings of quiet remorse and uncertainty.
+However, on meeting Tobbe, Markus finds someone who may be able to see past his crime as he slowly drowns in an ocean of inner turmoil.
+However, will this new friendship last when Tobbe discovers the reason for Markus’ incarceration?
+Boys bravely tackles a range of issues many will find uncomfortable, asking searching questions about the nature of rehabilitation, power and guilt.

 READ MORE: BOYS FEELS: HIGH TIDE

-In our second film, Ioana, themes of love, pain and sacrifice find an urgent voice, this time through the eyes of a young Romanian rent boy called Adrian.
-His dangerous and dark life on Zurich’s streets, a means to an end, as he saves enough money for his sister to leave Romania and join him in Switzerland.
-However, in a job where danger lurks around every corner, his sisters need to escape escalating; Adrian takes the ultimate risk.
-One that will not only place him in mortal danger but threaten everything he has given to secure his sisters future.
-Ioana is by far the most influential film of the collection, a haunting story of self-sacrifice in the face of family love and belonging coupled with discussions on power, sex, wealth and prostitution.
+In our second film, Ioana, themes of love, pain and sacrifice find an urgent voice through the eyes of a young Romanian rent boy called Adrian – his dangerous and dark life on Zurich’s streets, a means to an end, as he saves enough money for his sister to leave Romania and join him in Switzerland.
+However, in a job where danger lurks around every corner, and his sister’s need to escape escalates, Adrian takes the ultimate risk.
+Ioana is by far the most striking film of the collection, offering us a haunting story of self-sacrifice.

 BOYS FEELS: DESIRE IN THE DARK

 The collection closes with Klem Holijanda, directed by Sarah Veltmayer; a delightful and heartfelt tale of brotherly love, belonging and escape.
-Here, fourteen-year-old Andi and his older brother Florist earn money by selling milk in their small Kosovan village, scraping a living while aiding the families survival.
-However, when Andi discovers a pornographic picture card in their bedroom, he becomes obsessed with following the link printed on its surface.
+Fourteen-year-old Andi and his older brother Florist earn money by selling milk in their small Kosovan village, scraping a living for the family’s survival.
+However, when Andi discovers a pornographic picture card, he becomes obsessed with following the link printed on its surface.
 The problem is Andi doesn’t have a phone he can use.
-But, in his race to follow the link and find a telephone, Andi misses something so much more significant.
+But, in his race to follow the link and find a telephone, Andi misses something much more significant.
 Veltmayer’s tale of adolescent distraction and desire reminds us all of how singular the young mind can be.
 Here the final scenes pull Andi back into the real world with a loving yet painful jolt.